MicrochipTech/PIC32CXBZ2_WBZ45x_WINC1500_Zigbee_Wi-Fi_Smart_Thermostat/Thermostat_Zigbee_Panel/Readme.md

 ## 1. Introduction<a name="step1">

-This example demonstrates the use of the OLED C CLICK and an external touch interface (ATtiny3217 Xplained Pro and T10 Xplained Pro kit) with the WBZ451 Curiosity board to create a Zigbee Panel application for Smart Thermostat.
+This example application demonstrates the use of the OLED C CLICK and an external touch interface (ATtiny3217 Xplained Pro and T10 Xplained Pro kit) with the WBZ451 Curiosity board to create a Zigbee Panel application for Smart Thermostat.
 The touch interface enables us to switch on/off the display, reset the device to factory new and set the temperature.
 The set temperature will be reported to the Zigbee Coordinator.
 The current temperature reported from the coordinator and the set temperature is shown on the OLED display.

 ![Alt Text](Docs/Touch_working.gif)